Stay informed Subscribe to our Blog

 With SMB / CIFS shares, individual cloud volumes can be integrated with Windows Active Directory if users select the SMB dual protocol during volume creation.
 This allows you to provide file share permissions using existing AD user accounts, thereby seamlessly integrating with your existing identity and access management solutions.

 When it comes to NFS exports, ONTAP restricts permissions to clients based on the export policy defined.
 The export policy can regulate client access based on criteria such as file access protocol, client identifier (host name/IP), or the authentication method (Kerberos v5/NTLM/AUTH_SYS, etc.).
 Based on the export policy, users are assigned read-only, read-write, or superuser access levels

 Cloud Volumes ONTAP offers multiple configuration options to ensure enterprise data protection and security controls deployed in cloud environments.
 Snapshots, data encryption, ransomware protection and more take care of the storage layer, while traffic restrictions should be implemented to ensure security at the network layer.
 Additional measures should be taken to make sure that only authorized personnel can access the management interfaces and data volumes.

 Organizations need to carefully analyze their security requirements and adopt the best practices explained in this article to ensure end-to-end enterprise data protection and security while using Cloud Volumes ONTAP.
 Your data is important, so you should never put it at risk.

 Solving file share data security is important but not the only concern for storage admins.
-Visit our blog on NetApp Cloud Central for more of the challenges of running a file service in the cloud and cloud availability issues.
+Visit our blog on NetApp Cloud Central for more of the challenges of running a file service in the cloud, including backup and archiving, scalability and agility, and cloud availability issues.

 To get started with enterprise data security and data management features offered by Cloud Volumes ONTAP, sign up for this 30-day trial on AWS or Azure.